UCSD/Scripps Health Hospice and Palliative Medicine Fellowship Program

 Current residents as well as mid-career physicians who are candidates to be board certified in Hospice and Palliative Medicine after completion of their training are eligible for the program and encouraged to apply.

-International medical graduates should ensure that they meet all criteria for medical licensure as listed on the Medical Board of California website prior to applying, as we are unable to accept applicants who cannot be licensed in California.
-We do not accept applicants on a J-1 Visa who do not have a current California medical license.
+International medical graduates should ensure that they meet all criteria for California medical licensure as listed on the Medical Board of California website prior to applying.
+We do not accept applicants on a J-1 visa who do not currently have a California medical license.
+We are unable to accept H-1b visa applicants at this time.

 Specialties that are eligible for board certification in HPM include: